rlearsch/rlearsch.github.io/_portfolio/20220618_Frog-club-md.md

     return frogs
 ```

-Here we have modified the list of bboxs to contain the 5 from the submission file and four additional regions from other climates across Austrailia.
+Here we have modified the list of bboxs to contain the 5 from the submission file and four additional regions from other climates across Australia.

 ```python